maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-55.md

 The upgrade is not backward compatible, hence will require a hard fork of the Heimdall network.

 ## Security Considerations
-Since this hardfork essentially proposes a new transaction type for span, it must be ensured that the protocol is able to correctly handle old and new span tx types in the network before and after the hardfork.
+Since this hardfork essentially proposes a new transaction type for a span, it must be ensured that the protocol is able to correctly handle old and new span tx types in the network before and after the hardfork.

 ## Copyright
 All copyrights and related rights in this work are waived under CC0 1.0 Universal.